Protium copal

 Protium copal, commonly known as the copal tree, is a species of tree endemic to Mexico and Central America.
 It is found in wet tropical forests, preferring heavy shade.
 It grows to 30 m in height and has long leathery leaves.
-The fruits are small (2–3 cm) and smooth, with a single pit.
+The fruits are (2–3 cm) and smooth, with a single pit.

 The dried sap of the tree is known as copal.
 It is commonly used as an incense, similar to frankincense.